London Borough of Hackney: Later history

 In the 1980s and beyond, Hackney was described as the poorest borough in Britain - although it has been questioned whether this may have in fact been Glasgow, at the time.
 The council used the phrase 'Britain's Poorest Borough' in official materials.
 It was described in this way as late as 2001 and in Parliament in 2010.
 This picture has now changed: the 2019 Indices of Multiple Deprivation found that Hackney was the 22nd most deprived borough in England, down from 11th in 2015 and 2nd in 2010, whilst Hackney has also featured prominently in discussions of gentrification.

-It was ranked as inner London's "greenest borough" and London Transport's "best bike borough 2006", with 62 parks and open spaces, covering 815 acre.
-Seven Hackney parks have now achieved Green Flag status.
-One, Abney Park, became scheduled in 2009 as one of Britain's historic parks and garden at risk from neglect and decay.
+There are 58 parks and green spaces in Hackney, that cover an area of 282 hectares.
+As of 2008, seven Hackney parks had achieved Green Flag status.
+By 2025, that figure had increased to 33.
+Abney Park Cemetery, had been placed on Historic England’s at risk register since the inception of this list in 1998, but has since been restored and is no longer at risk.
 Hackney Marshes play host to the largest collection of football pitches in Europe.
 Part of it was used as a site for events of the 2012 Summer Olympics.

-In 2021, the addition of 3 illegal art pieces,the anarchist charity Antepavillion was given an ordinance to remove their most recent illegal art piece "Sharks!"
-This brought the Metropolitan Police to raid Antepavillion's main warehouse and illegal Potemkin Theatre to stop the addition of the piece.
-After its placement was banned in the protected canal area, the Islington Boat Club put it on display in their private area.

 Listed buildings and conservation areas

-There are 1,300 listed buildings in Hackney, including the Hackney Empire, Tudor Sutton House, and the Grade I medieval St Augustine's Tower, the borough's oldest building.
-The borough contains 25 conservation areas including Clapton Square and urban open-spaces including Clapton Common and Clissold Park.
+There are hundreds of listed buildings in Hackney, including the Hackney Empire, Tudor Sutton House, and the Grade I medieval St Augustine's Tower, the borough's oldest building.
+The borough contains many conservation areas including Clapton Square and urban open-spaces including Clapton Common and Clissold Park.
 Conservation areas also protect large areas of Georgian and Victorian housing, and areas of industrial heritage.